havocp/beaucatcher/README.md

 ## Custom class rather than case class

-If you'd rather use an arbitrary custom class instead of a case class with a Mongo collection, then extend `CollectionOperations` rather than `CollectionOperationsWithCaseClass` and implement the field `entityBObjectEntityComposer` which must be a "composer" object that has two methods, `entityIn` to go from your entity object to `BObject`, and `entityOut` to go the other way.
+If you'd rather use an arbitrary custom class instead of a case class with a Mongo collection, then extend `CollectionAccess` rather than `CollectionAccessWithCaseClass` and implement the field `entityBObjectEntityComposer` which must be a "composer" object that has two methods, `entityIn` to go from your entity object to `BObject`, and `entityOut` to go the other way.